GOZARCK/ResizeFolderPics/README.md

 # ResizeFolderPics

-Resize all the images in the folder and save it in another.
+Resize all the images in the folder and save it.
 ------------
-This script resize all pics in folder with cv2 multithread this is super faster. the pics are ready resized for shared to  the web. created  with pycharm and using his venv.
+This script resize all pics in folder with cv2 multithread this is super faster. the pics are ready resized for shared to  the web.

+base requerimets

+python3.8
+cv2
+argparse

+art
+colorama
+tqdm

+made it with pycharm-comunity and using his venv.

 How to use?
 -----------